 applications.
 Anyone can apply for joining the workshop.
 Applications

-will be accepted online on the 22nd April 2019 till 6
+will be accepted online on the 25th of November 2019 till 6

 PM.
 Applications received after this set deadline will

 not be considered.
-Application fee is only 100 Rs.,
+Application fee is only 100 rupees,

 which is non-refundable.